 The MadAppGang team has worked on both fitness and healthcare apps.
 We made Secure My Health to track prescription schedules and SmartRun, which makes the most of running by working within defined heart-rate zones.
-During the development of the SmartRun, we reworked the interface several times to ensure that it was clear and engaging, which should be the primary concern of any health-related app.
+During the development, we reworked the interface several times to ensure that it was clear and engaging, which should be the primary concern of any health-related app.
 Another priority is a reliable base in science, and we placed a strong focus on that too.

 Patient-facing healthcare applications pursue four main goals:

-In our opinion, there are a couple of possibilities when it comes to making a new app for patients: either focus on an untouched niche or holistically embrace healthcare needs.
+In our opinion, there are a couple of possibilities for mobile health app developers when it comes to making a new solution for patients: either focus on an untouched niche or holistically embrace healthcare needs.
 The latter option could be implemented in a particular country or region, for example.

 Сonnecting Patients and Doctors